 The Company has filed mineral prospecting licenses with the Ministry of Economy, Trade and Industry (METI) in various other areas (Prefectures) within Japan.
 These mineral prospecting licenses are in various stages of early exploration.
 The Company will conduct exploration and if a property does not warrant further exploration, the Company will surrender or withdrawal their applications from the METI.
-During the year, the Company wrote down deferred exploration costs in the amount of \$355,471.
+During the year ended February 29, 2020, the Company wrote down deferred exploration costs in the amount of \$355,471.